vashshawn/Pingvin-master/doc/fee-recommendation.md

-Dogecoin Fee Recommendation
+Pingvincoin Fee Recommendation
 ----------------------------

 _last updated for 1.14.5_

-The Dogecoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
-Therefore, the biggest threat to the Dogecoin chain as a whole is spam and in 2014, a transaction fee and dust disincentive were introduced, to combat on-chain spam.
+The Pingvincoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
+Therefore, the biggest threat to the Pingvincoin chain as a whole is spam and in 2014, a transaction fee and dust disincentive were introduced, to combat on-chain spam.

-Dogecoin Core implements a number of defaults into the software that reflect the developers' recommendations towards fees and dust limits, that at the moment of release represent the developers best estimate of how these limits should be parametrized.
-The recommended defaults, as implemented in the Dogecoin Core wallet, are:
+Pingvincoin Core implements a number of defaults into the software that reflect the developers' recommendations towards fees and dust limits, that at the moment of release represent the developers best estimate of how these limits should be parametrized.
+The recommended defaults, as implemented in the Pingvincoin Core wallet, are:

 - **0.01 DOGE per kilobyte** transaction fee